SMakaiTakori/RailsJS--Pets-App/README.md

-## Welcome to the the Doggy Airbnb App!
+## Welcome to the the Pseudo Tamagotchi App!

 This is my Pseudo Tamagotchi App made with Rails and Javascript that allows users to create a pet and perform activities with it to change it's current mood.